SpaiR/ss13-gitwebhook-handler/README.md

 In root where you started the app will be created two files: GWHConfig.json and GWHLog.log for configuration and logging respectively.
 3. Go to configuration UI in browser and change all properties as you need.
 Path should look like this: `[server ip]:[port]/config` or `[server dns]/config`
+4. Config your Repo to send webhook to handler.

+### Webhooks
+Currently only webhook for pull requests is managed.
+So you should create webhook for them only and provide next address: `[server ip]:[port]/handler/pull_request` or `[server dns]/handler/pull_request`

 For additional info about what every field mean, look description in the right part or click help button in the bottom-right.